-His presence in the village of Ecouen as early as 1853 is confirmed in the census of 1873.
+His presence in the village of Ecouen is confirmed in the census of 1873.
 He was the husband of Clémence Amélie Cochu.

 He lived in a sizeable house at 19 rue d’Ezanville (presently rue Paul-Lorillon).
 The large glass window of his workshop is still present on the right side of that large house.